Ocawesome101/synthesis-playground/USAGE.md

 ## Sample Editor
 This section of the interface allows you to create sample profiles, used to generate more complex sounds than the real-time wave generator is capable of.

 Create a new sample by clicking the `+` button at the top right of the sample editor section.
+Load a sample from disk by clicking the "L" button, and save a sample to disk with the "S" button.

 The `Combinator` control functions similarly to that in the wave editor; that is, it specifies which combinator to use to combine all the layers of the sample.
 The `Layer` control specifies which layer of the sample to edit.